Rome New Years Eve - Updated for 2023/2024

-But for some reason, and this is of course only anecdotal, I don't remember it raining for any of the last New Years Eves I've spent in Rome.
+But for some reason, and this is, of course, only anecdotal, I don't remember it raining (and definitely not snowing!) for any of the New Years Eves I've spent in Rome.

 Wear layers too, starting with a kind of silk/cashmere/light wool undergarment like a tank top, camisole, henley or t-shirt.

-New Years Traditions in Italy
+New Years traditions in Italy

-You may not be surprised to know that Italians ring in the new year with spumante (a sparkling wine, usually prosecco) and with fireworks displays starting at midnight.
+You may not be surprised to know that Italians ring in the new year with spumante or prosecco (sparkling wine) and with fireworks displays starting at midnight.

 - A very old-fashioned tradition in Italy is to start the new year fresh by literally throwing out the past.
 At the stroke of midnight, people would toss kitchenware, appliances, clothes and even furniture out of their windows and onto the street.
 This may be slightly more common in the south, in particular Naples, but is not much practiced in Rome (I've never witnessed this.)
 However, at midnight, just take care not to be standing underneath apartment windows.
 You never know.

 - A big New Year's Dinner, called cenone, is another popular tradition in Rome and around Italy.
 This can be at someone's house or out at a restaurant.
-Many, many restaurants in Rome are open New Years Eve so they can offer this dinner menu.
+Many restaurants in Rome are open New Years Eve so they offer this dinner menu.
 Often there is an earlier seating, for those who might want to ring in the New Year out in the piazzas or streets; and a later seating, for those who want to toast the new year with some prosecco and....

 - Lentils!
 This one is a biggie and a must.
 If you are out at a restaurant, or at someone's house, just after midnight, you simply must have some lentils.
 Doesn't matter if you don't like them, are too full from dinner, or just don't want to.
 You have to eat lentils after midnight on New Years, because it brings fortune for the coming year (the shape of those lentils is kinda like money, see?)
 No amount of backing away from this will save you.
 Have the lentils and get on with the evening.
 (Don't get me wrong, I love lentils, but I usually feel done eating and drinking by then.
 But of course I partake.
 When in Rome...)

-- Another Rome New Years Eve tradition is wearing red underwear (men and women alike.)
+- Another Rome New Years Eve tradition is wearing red underwear (men and women alike).
 This is because in medieval times, the color red was used to ward off sickness and bad stuff in general.
 If you've arrived in Rome without your red underwear, you are in luck!
 You can find them being sold all around town.

 - My least favorite Rome New Years Eve tradition is the setting off of little firecrackers all around the city.
 This starts even a few days before New Years and goes until the 6th of January.
 People set them off at all times of day.
 It's generally not dangerous (unless you are the one doing it; accidents have happened), but it's quite loud and can be jarring.
 Just be prepared for this noise.